 Adult Topics focuses on the application of psychodynamic therapy to specific clinical issues such as ethics, dreams, trauma, termination, couples work and addictions.
 Throughout the program there are opportunities for students to present their own clinical process material.

 Child Topics addresses many different aspects of working with children and adolescents, including topics such as parent work, play therapy, developmental traumas, and gender development.

 Each clinician in the program is required to have weekly consultation with a supervisor from the MPI faculty to discuss patients in their practices.
 Times, locations and fees of consultations are arranged individually.

-It is strongly recommended that each program participant be involved in his/her own personal psychodynamic psychotherapy or psychoanalysis concurrent with the program, in order to increase the sensitivity of the participant to the workings of unconscious forces and to begin to free him/her from personality factors which might impede the development of psychotherapeutic competence.
+It is strongly recommended that each program participant be involved in their own personal psychodynamic psychotherapy or psychoanalysis concurrent with the program, in order to increase the sensitivity of the participant to the workings of unconscious forces and to enable them to engage most effectively in work with patients.

-Complete the application form and submit it along with a $40 nonrefundable application fee, a copy of the applicant’s license to practice in the State of Michigan, the face sheet of the applicant’s professional liability insurance and two letters of reference by June 30.
+Complete the application form and submit it along with a $40 nonrefundable application fee, a copy of your license to practice in the State of Michigan, the face sheet of your professional liability insurance policy and two letters of reference by June 30.
 A personal interview with faculty is required for acceptance into the ACAPP program.

 Applications received after June 30 will be accepted according to space and the agreement of the program Director(s).
 Early application is encouraged.